GoInterject/GoInterject.github.io/wAbout/SingleUser.md

 INTERJECT aims to make the installation process as simple and painless as possible.
 This installation is intended for single user computers.

+**Note:** If you are installing on a Windows Server machine, [click here](/wAbout/SharedComputer.html) for installing on a shared computer.

 ###  Installing INTERJECT

 **Step 1:** Navigate to  [ https://portal.gointerject.com ](https://portal.gointerject.com/login.html)